 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
 (Check one):

-Large accelerated filer o
+Large accelerated filer \Box Accelerated filer Non-accelerated filer 🖂 Smaller reporting company

-Accelerated filer o
+e (Do not check if a

-Non-accelerated filer (Do not check if a smaller reporting company)
+smaller reporting company)